 OK, let’s quickly sum it up now:

-Learn How To Treat Your Own Tennis Or Golfer’s Elbow At Home With My Self-Help Video Program:
+Learn How To Treat Your Own Tennis Or Golfer’s Elbow At Home:

 You’ll get instant access to a complete program designed by a professional therapist who specializes in treating these vexing injuries daily (me)

-Just watch the videos, follow along, and I'll show you how to break your vicious elbow pain and injury cycle, whether you have Tennis or Golfer's Elbow from tennis, golf, using your computer doing construction for a living or just working around the house or garden...
+Just watch the videos, follow along, and I'll show you how to break your vicious elbow pain and injury cycle, whether you have Tennis or Golfer's Elbow from tennis, golf, using your computer doing construction for a living, swimming, playing your guitar or just working around your house or gardening...

 You’ll learn all the therapy techniques, key stretches AND essential exercises you need to treat and recover from your injury at home.